||Tenkara How To|

 long, and instead of having to put them together piece by piece, they

-out just like an old radio aerial, so that before they are extended,
+out just like an old radio aerial,

 Instead of a line you use a furled tapered or level leader which is connected to the tip of the rod, and is usually about the length of the rod.
 To this you connect a standard tippet of about 6X or 7X and as long as you dare.

 Because of the length of the rod, you can fish with no line on the water, which means you can fish completely drag free if you wish.
 As you can 'high stick' from much further away, there is less chance of you being spotted.
 You can also cover the water faster, as you do not have to back or false cast.